(

 But for a lot of offers, LinkedIn lead gen isn’t the best

-But for a main lead gen channel, you should only go with LinkedIn if your offer:
+But for a main customer acquisition channel, you should only go with LinkedIn if your offer:

 • Is relationship-focused.